jjt/jjt.github.io/_posts/2013-11-16-angular-html5mode-using-yeoman-generator-angular.md

     $ npm install --save-dev connect-modrewrite

-And then we'll add the following snippet to our Gruntfile in the `connect.options` object in the large `grunt.initConfig` function call, which should be around line 60.
+And then we'll add the following snippet to our Gruntfile in the `connect.options` object which should be around line 60, in the large `grunt.initConfig` function call.
 This middleware rewrites any request that isn't for a valid static file to `index.html`.

     connect: {
       options: {